dotnet/AspNetCore.Docs/aspnet/tutorials/nano-server.rst

 Installing the ASP.NET Core Module
 ----------------------------------

 The :ref:`ASP.NET Core Module <http-platformhandler>` is an IIS 7.5+ module which is responsible for process management of ASP.NET Core HTTP listeners and to proxy requests to processes that it manages.
-At the moment, the process to install the ASP.NET Core Module for IIS is manual.
-You will need to install the version of the `.NET Core Windows Server Hosting bundle <https://dot.net/>`__ on a regular (not Nano) machine.
-After installing you will need to copy the following files:
+Currently, installing ASP.NET Core Module requires manual steps.

+1. Install the target version of .NET Core Windows Server Hosting bundle <http://go.microsoft.com/fwlink/?LinkId=798480>__ on a regular (non-Nano) machine.

+2. Copy the following files from the non-Nano machine to the Nano machine:

   * *%windir%\\System32\\inetsrv\\aspnetcore.dll*
   * *%windir%\\System32\\inetsrv\\config\\schema\\aspnetcore_schema.xml*

 On the Nano machine you’ll need to copy those two files to their respective locations.